AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

 ## Want to learn more?

+1. How can I create my own information system in [RAP3](/tutorial/rap3.md)?
-1. How does the [interface mechanism](/syntax/interface.md) work?
+2. How does the [interface mechanism](/syntax/interface.md) work?
-2. How can I upload [bulk data](/tutorial/data-in-spreadsheets.md) from spreadsheets into my application?
+3. How can I upload [bulk data](/tutorial/data-in-spreadsheets.md) from spreadsheets into my application?